Jack Ashworth: Huddersfield Giants

 On 30 November 2020, it was announced that Ashworth had signed a two-year deal with Huddersfield.

 Leigh Centurions (loan)

 On 11 July 2021, it was reported that he had signed for Leigh in the Super League on season-long loan.

 In round 17 of the 2021 Super League season, he was sent off for fighting in Leigh's 50–6 loss against Wigan.

 Hull F.C.

 On 5 October 2023, it was reported that he had signed for Hull F.C. for the 2024 season on a two-year deal.

 On 10 September 2025, Ashworth was suspended for seven matches after being found guilty by the match tribunal for striking Hull Kingston Rovers player Mikey Lewis in the face during Hull F.C.'s derby loss.

 Castleford Tigers

-On 28 September 2025 it was reported that he had signed for Castleford Tigers in the Super League on a 2-year deal.
+On 28 September 2025, it was announced that Ashworth had signed for Castleford Tigers in the Super League on a two-year deal.

+Doncaster (loan)

+On 23 June 2026, Ashworth joined Doncaster R.L.F.C. in the RFL Championship on a one-month loan.
+He made two appearances before being recalled by Castleford.